accordproject/techdocs/docs/accordproject.md

 ---
 id: accordproject
-title: Overview
+title: Getting Started with Accord Project
 ---

+## What is Accord Project?

-The Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
+Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.

-The Accord Project provides an open, industry-driven, specification and implementation for smart legal contracts that includes the leading law firms and blockchain technology organizations in the world.
-The Project has created the following Open Source software packages:
+The Accord Project provides an open, industry-driven, specification and implementation for _smart legal contracts_ that includes the leading law firms and blockchain technology organizations in the world.

+For more information about the Accord Project as a whole (how to join, upcoming meetings, latest news, open source process, etc) please visit the main [Accord Project Web Site](https:www.accordproject.org).

+## Try Accord Project Online

+The simplest way to get an introduction to the Accord Project technology is through the online [Template Studio](https://studio.accordproject.org) editor (you can open template studio from anywhere in this documentation by clicking the [Try Online!](https://studio.accordproject.org) button located in the top-right menu).

+To get you started, the following video provides a tour of Template Studio and explains most of the key concepts behind the Accord Project technology.

+<iframe src="https://player.vimeo.com/video/328933628" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+## Technology

+The Accord Project provides a complete solution for smart legal contract development.
+All of the Accord Project technology is being developed and maintained as open source:
 - [Cicero](cicero.md): reusable executable templates for legal contracts and clauses
-- [Ergo](ergo.md): a domain specific language to express the executable logic of legal templates
+- [Ergo](ergo.md): domain specific language to express the executable logic of legal templates
-- [Model Repository](model-repository.md) : a repository of open source data models for use in Cicero templates and with Ergo logic
+- [Model Repository](accordproject-models.md) : a repository of open source data models for use in Cicero templates and with Ergo logic
-- [Template Library](template-library.md) : a library of open source Cicero templates
+- [Template Library](accordproject-templates.md) : a library of open source Cicero templates
-- [Template Studio](template-studio.md) : a Web-based editor for legal templates
+- [Template Studio](accordproject-studio.md) : a Web-based editor for legal templates

 All these software packages are under active development and we encourage companies and individuals to contribute requirements, documentation, issues and code.
-Join the Accord Project Technology Working Group Slack channel to get involved!
+Join the Accord Project Technology Working Group <a href="https://docs.google.com/forms/d/e/1FAIpQLScmPLO6vflTKFTRTJXiopCjGEvS5mMeH-ZlBnuStiQ3U4k19A/viewform">Slack channel</a> to get involved!

+## Local Installation

+If you want to experience the full power of Accord Project, you should install the Cicero command-line tools on your own machine.